telstrapurple/DevEvents/readme.md

 This repository contains events occurring in Australia of interest to developers covering everything from technical focused topics to leadership to agile.

-If you want to make an addition or fix up a mistake please consider contributing as this resource is only useful if kept up to date.
+If you want to make an addition or fix up a mistake please consider contributing to keep this a useful resource.

-## Contributing ##
+## FAQ ##

+### My event is not listed/wrongly classified/there is a mistake! ###
+No problem - please see **How do I Contribute** for details of how you can fix this

+### This should be done using RSS/ATOM/Microformat/JSON/Blockchain etc ###
+This resource is only as good as peoples contributions so we wanted to make it as easy as possible for people to make changes.
+Markdown in conjunction with Github markdown editor makes it very easy for anyone to modify the content.
+Feel free to build something cool based on this data.

+### What is Readify's involvement ###
+[Readify](https://readify.net) is an Australian IT Consultancy and this repository is hosted under the Readify organization.
+Readify team members merge PR requests.
+All events related to developers are welcome including those of our competitors.

+### What is the license for this project? ###
+This repository is licensed under MIT.

+### How do I contribute? ###
-Contributing to DevEvents is very easy with the Github markdown editor (you are also welcome to use a standard PR if you would prefer).
+Contributing to DevEvents is very easy with the Github markdown editor (you are also welcome to use a standard PR process if you would prefer).

-To use this do the following:
+To submit a change using Github markdown editor do the following:

 1. First click readme.md in the file list to open it in Github editor
 2. Click the Edit this file pencil icon (top right corner)